Kuadrant/api-quickstart/README.md

 EOF
 ```

-#### Route 53 DNS Zone

-When the DNS Policy has been created, a DNS record custom resource will also be created in the cluster resulting in records being created in your AWS Route53.
-Navigate to Route53 and you should see some new records in the zone.
-The record will have `petstore` in its name.

 ### Platform Overview

 Since we have created all the policies that Gatekeeper had the guardrails around, you should no longer see any constraints in violation.
 This can be seen back in the `Stitch: Platform Engineer Dashboard` in Grafana at [https://grafana.172.31.0.2.nip.io](https://grafana.172.31.0.2.nip.io)